ReflectionHLE/ReflectionHLE/README.md

 at least most of it.
 Technically a silent PC Speaker is still emulated, but AdLib is reported to be unavailable for the game.
 Furthermore, the OPL emulator is not running in the background in such a case.
+- There are some additional settings related to alternative controller schemes support.
+See "Alternative Controller Schemes" below for more details.

 An additional setting which is hidden by default:
 - "farptrsegoffset" can be used for (some) level of saved game compatibility